M0ller/Git-Guide/Git&Github.md

 [Return to Top](#git-and-github-summary)
 ## Compare & Pull request on GitHub
-On GitHub you can do a “compare & pull request” to create a pull request, there you can compare two branches and then merge them together.
-Example; comparing myOtherBranch with master, there you can choose to create a “create pull request” and also with option to write commets about changes.
+On GitHub, you can do a “compare & pull request” to create a pull request, there you can compare two branches and then merge them together.
+Example; comparing myOtherBranch with master, there you can choose to create a “create pull request” and also with option to write a comment about changes.

 After clicking the “create pull request” you can choose to “resolve conversation” before you click the “Merge pull request” which will finalize the merge onto master branch.

-After doing that on github, make sure to use a “git pull” on your local computer in the right branch so it will also be updated.
+After doing that on GitHub, make sure to use a “git pull” on your local computer in the right branch, so it will also be updated.

 [Return to Top](#git-and-github-summary)
 ## Delete a local branch